mortii/anki-morphs/docs/src/user_guide/setup/settings/note-filter.md

 use them if no other morphemizers are available for your particular language.

 ### Simple Space Splitter
-As the name suggests, this morphemizer splits words based on whitespace.
+As the name suggests, this morphemizer just splits words based on whitespace.

 ### Simple Space Splitter + Punctuation
-This extends the [Simple Space Splitter](#simple-space-splitter) morphemizer to preserve words containing hyphens (-) and apostrophes ('), so words like these are handled correctly:
+This morphemizer extends the [Simple Space Splitter](#simple-space-splitter) to preserve words containing hyphens (-) and apostrophes ('), ensuring that words like these are not split apart:
-- "mother-in-law"
+- `mother-in-law`
-- "quelqu'un"
+- `quelqu'un`

-> **Note**: This morphemizer will split words incorrectly in some languages, such as Arabic.
-If you experience this
+> **Note**: This morphemizer may not work correctly for some languages, such as Arabic.
+If you encounter this issue,
-> issue, try using the Simple Space Splitter instead.
+> try using the Simple Space Splitter instead.

 ## Morph Priority